richeterre/SwiftGoal/Carthage/Checkouts/ReactiveCocoa/Documentation/FrameworkOverview.md

 at once (`zip`).
 Primitives operate only on the `Next` events of a signal.

-The lifetime of a signal consists of any number of `Next` events, followed by one terminating event, which may be any one of `Error`, `Completed`, or `Interrupted` (but not a combination).
+The lifetime of a signal consists of any number of `Next` events, followed by one terminating event, which may be any one of `Failed`, `Completed`, or `Interrupted` (but not a combination).
 Terminating events are not included in the signal’s values—they must be handled specially.